elbarry42/Born2beroot/README.md

 A Bash script named `monitoring.sh` must:

 * Display system information on all terminals using `wall`

-* Run at startup and every **10 minutes** using `cron`
+* Run **every 10 minutes** using `cron`
 * Show the following information:

   * OS architecture and kernel version
   * Number of physical CPUs
   * Number of virtual CPUs
   * RAM usage and percentage
   * Disk usage and percentage
   * CPU usage percentage
   * Last reboot date and time
   * LVM status
   * Number of active TCP connections
   * Number of logged-in users
   * IPv4 and MAC address
   * Number of sudo commands executed

 ---

 ## 📂 Project Structure

 ```

 Born2beRoot/
 │── signature.txt      # SHA1 signature of the VM disk
-└── monitoring.sh      # System monitoring script

 ```

 ---